santanuroul123/argocd-in-one-shot/04_first_app_deployment/cli_approach/apache/README.md

 ### 1. Open a new VSCode editor & Go to `cli_approach/apache` directory of that clonned `argocd-demos` repo

+Just for manifest files, or making changes or pushing it to git - used while testing all approaches.

 ```bash
 cd argocd-demos/cli_approach/apache
 ````